On Lagrangian fibrations by Jacobians I: Appendix

 \section{Appendix}

 In Lemma~\ref{notminimal} we showed that the surface $Z$ arising in our construction was not minimal.
 The hypothesis $\mathrm{deg}\Delta >4n+20$ was used there to show that $K_Z^2<0$, implying that $Z$ has Kodaira dimension $-\infty$ if it is minimal.
-In this appendix we will consider minimal surfaces with Kodaira dimension zero, one, or two, which have irregularity $q=0$ and arithmetic genus $p_g=1$.
-Some of these surfaces will be fibred over $\P^1$ be genus $n$ curves.
-In other words, without the hypothesis $\mathrm{deg}\Delta >4n+20$ the conclusion of Lemma~\ref{notminimal} would be false.
+Without this hypothesis, $Z$ could be minimal of Kodaira dimension zero, one, or two.
+A minimal surface of Kodaira dimension zero with $q=0$ and $p_g=1$ must be a K3 surface; but a K3 surface cannot admit a basepoint free pencil of genus $n\geq 2$ curves.
+We are left with the following question: